charansaimyana/assignment2-myana/README.md

 > Everyone have two lives, the second starts when you realize that you have only one.

+    - Confucius

-2. Get busy Living or Get busy Dying.
+> Get busy Living or Get busy Dying.

+    - Stephen King